Last updated on January 3rd, 2024 at 06:00 am

 Conclusion for Benefits of Reciting Surah Kahf on Friday

+On the other hand, there is a superior time to recite Surah Kahf in many Hadiths.
 The Prophet (ﷺ) advised his followers to recite Surah Kahf on Friday, either during the day or on Friday night.
 According to the lunar calendar, the period of recitation is between the sunset on Thursday and the sunset on Friday.

 Now that you know the immense benefits and virtues of reading Surah Kahf on Friday, follow this practice and guide others to do the same.
 May Allah keep us on the righteous path, protect us, and forgive our sins, Ameen!